SalimFares4/Hate-Speech-Detection/Onboarding.md

 - The ACM SIGSOFT Symposium on the Foundations of Software Engineering (FSE).
 - International Conference on Automated Software Engineering (ASE).

-## Join the Gang

-Ask Steffen to add your accounts to the following repositories/organizations:
-   - Github
-   - GitLab
-   - Lrz
-   - Mattermost
-   - HuggingFace
-   - Outlook Kalender

-Steffen might need your ZIM-Username, FIM-Username and E-Mail to do that, so keep them ready.
-If you don't already have an account on one of the previous platforms, create one.